ellertj/ellertj.github.io/_posts/2024-03-27-some-minor-insider-trading.md

 Some guys allegedly got information about a merger before it was public and loaded up on call options on the company being acquired.
 From the [article](https://finance.yahoo.com/news/minor-league-baseball-players-accused-223553242.html) (Bloomberg, via Yahoo!
 Finance):

->Four current and former minor league baseball players illegally traded on Jack in the Box Inc.’s $575 million purchase of Del Taco Restaurants Inc., according to the US Securities and Exchange Commission.
-> ...
->According to the SEC, Qsar was told about the upcoming purchase by a former teammate from Pepperdine University’s baseball team who was working on the due diligence of the acquisition for Jack in the Box.
+>Four current and former minor league baseball players illegally traded on Jack in the Box Inc.’s $575 million purchase of Del Taco Restaurants Inc., according to the US Securities and Exchange Commission. ...
+According to the SEC, Qsar was told about the upcoming purchase by a former teammate from Pepperdine University’s baseball team who was working on the due diligence of the acquisition for Jack in the Box.
 The SEC said Qsar learned about the deal when he was out drinking with his former teammate in San Diego in October 2021.
->Qsar went on to tell Bernard, Witherspoon and Lambert, who had played baseball together, about the potential acquisition.
+Qsar went on to tell Bernard, Witherspoon and Lambert, who had played baseball together, about the potential acquisition.
 Each then purchased out-of-the-money call options on Del Taco stock, which was then trading on the Nasdaq with the symbol TACO, according to the SEC.

 And then they got
 caught, because in addition to being an effective way to make money insider trading, this is also the easiest way to get caught insider trading.

-Insider trading enforcement actions aren't that rare, so why is this one noteworthy?
+Insider trading enforcement actions aren't that rare, so why is this one noteworthy enough for me to write about?
 Really the main reason this story caught my eye is because that I saw the headline listed under sports news on Bloomberg.
 Lots of white collar crime stories are just worth talking about because the people